 Birmingham Stage Company And Coalition Agency Announce HORRIBLE HISTORIES: BARMY BRITAIN

-Birmingham Stage Company today announces that its production of Horrible Histories: Barmy Britain will tour car parks across the UK as the inaugural production in the Coalition Agency's Car Park Party season.
+Birmingham Stage Company today announce its production of Horrible Histories: Barmy Britain will be part of the Car Park Party, the UK's Only LIVE touring event, with two daytime shows at Powderham Castle, Devon on Saturday 4th July.

-Audiences will drive in and enjoy the show from the comfort of their own car, with sound transmitted through each car's radio.
-The production runs at Henley, Saturday 11 July 2020, with further dates to be announced.

 Horrible Histories - Barmy Britain features Queen Boudicca, King Henry VIII, Guy Fawkes, Dick Turpin, Queen Victoria and a special guest appearance by King Richard III, who in 1485 famously bought a long-stay ticket for a car park in Leicester.

 Neal Foster, Actor/Manager of the Birmingham Stage Company said today, "We're delighted to be taking part in this exciting, innovative and crazy venture.
-We've played the West End, Broadway and the Sydney Opera House so it's brilliant to be able to bring our West End hit Horrible Histories - Barmy Britain back to a stage, albeit an unusual one - I'm sure we'll never forget playing a car park.
-We're excited to see what it will be like playing to an audience of cars, so let's get those windscreen wipers waving, car horns blaring and emergency lights flashing.
+We've played the West End, Broadway and the Sydney Opera House so its brilliant to be able to bring our West End hit Horrible Histories - Barmy Britain back to a stage, albeit an unusual one - I'm sure we'll never forget playing a car park at Powderham Castle.
+We're excited to see what it will be like playing to an audience of cars, so let's get those windscreen wipers waving and emergency lights flashing.
 Britain has never been so barmy and Horrible Histories is revving up!"

 Horrible Histories - Barmy Britain is suitable for anyone aged 5 to 105 years.
 Please note 106 year olds may not like it.